How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Michigan

 - Social Security put all CDRs on hold soon after the disease began spreading in the United States.

 - Several months in the pandemic, Social Security began conducting the reviews again.

 So if your disability benefits are up for review, you need to be ready for this process.

 And you need to protect your right to disability benefits if you remain unable to work because of bad health.

 An experienced Social Security Disability lawyer like those at Levine Benjamin Law Firm could help you.

 It’s hard to keep up with constantly changing procedures, like we’ve seen in the COVID-19 pandemic.

 But one thing hasn’t changed: Levine Benjamin disability attorneys continue fighting for people to get the disability income they need, just like we have for the last 57 years.

-In Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan: From applying to appealing, we help you every step of the way.
+In Toledo, Traverse City and across Michigan and Ohio: From applying to appealing, we help you every step of the way.

 What Would You Like To Do?